jdonlan/java-dev/storage/sqlite_in_android.md

 ```

 ###update()
 This method takes in four parameters: table name, updated values, a WHERE clause, and WHERE arguments.
-The updated values parameter is a ContentValues object containing the updated column values.The WHERE clause parameter is a WHERE clause without the “WHERE” keyword.
-The WHERE arguments are any values you want to insert into the WHERE clause using a “?” wildcard in the WHERE text.
+The updated values parameter is a ContentValues object containing the updated column values.The WHERE clause parameter is a WHERE clause without the "WHERE" keyword.
+The WHERE arguments are any values you want to insert into the WHERE clause using a "?" wildcard in the WHERE text.

 ```
 String[] whereArgs = { "Filter Title",